 General notes:

 Lesson one only talks about the present simple tense.
 As for lesson two and three, a table at the beginning states clearly which exercises aim to teach the present simple and which exercises aim to teach the present progressive tense.
-Therefore, the broad goal (teaching them the simple or the progressive) is not states specifically at the beginning again.
+Therefore, the broad goal (teaching them the simple or the progressive) is not stated specifically at the beginning again.

 Furthermore, the date of access of all links is January 3, 2018.
 T